feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/cortical_areas.md

 - Verify FEAGI is processing

 **"Can't resize area"**
-- IPU/OPU dimensions are template-defined
+- IPU/OPU axes the template fixes cannot be changed.
+Set the allowed axes in **Advanced** while adding the area
 - Check if area type allows resizing
 - Use Properties window for precise control